yrmvgh/yiufcrawl/README.md

 ## Major modifications from the original DCSS

+* Summoning
+    * no summon caps.
+Instead, summoned creatures continuously drain mana from the summoner, until there is no longer mana to support them, and then they disappear.
+More powerful summoned creatures drain a greater amount of mana.
+This opens up new strategies, enabling a player to summon one powerful creature for a longer period of time, or many of them for a very short time.
+For now, this only applies to the player summons.
+Monster summons work as before.
+    * summons occasionally disappear even if you have enough mana to support them.
+    * added a "release summons" ability, so you can free up your mana pool if you no longer need those summons.

+* Inventory expansion
+    * The inventory has been divided into two groups: consumables (potions, scrolls, and food), and everything else.
+The 'i' command shows the weapons, armour, evokables, etc. The 'I' command shows the consumables.
+Each can have 52 items.
+The drop command now requires one more step to specify which of the two inventories you want to drop from.
+The adjust command '=' can now also be applied to the (c)onsumables.

 * Djinni brought back from the dead and greatly enhanced.
     * Unusual contamination mechanism that they originally had has been removed.
     * Djinni can no longer read scrolls of any kind, even though they can use spell books.